MillerBrainObservatory/mbo_utilities/docs/venvs.md

 :class: dropdown
 If you know conda, just use that.

-Otherwise, install and learn a bit about [uv](https://docs.astral.sh/uv/) and use it purely with `uv pip install <PACKAGE>` until you learn more about its high-level features.
+Otherwise, install and learn a bit about [uv](https://docs.astral.sh/uv/) and substitute `pip install <PACKAGE>` with `uv pip install <PACKAGE>` until you learn more about its high-level features.
 ```

 Most bugs and frustration in Python come from mismanaging virtual environments.

+## Mixing `conda` and `pip`

+You `conda install <PACKAGE>` as the installation instructions told you to do.
+But you missed the [extra](https://packaging.python.org/en/latest/specifications/dependency-specifiers/#extras) `[notebook]` dependency, so you `pip install jupyter`.
+`jupyter` is one of several libraries that will not work when mixing `conda` and `pip`.

+## Which Python is being used?

-Example: You install Python 3.10 on Windows or Linux.
-You must add this to your system PATH to use it, or it is added to your system path by default.
+You install Python 3.10 on Windows or Linux.
+You must add this to your system [PATH](https://superuser.com/questions/284342/what-are-path-and-other-environment-variables-and-how-can-i-set-or-use-them) to use it,
+or it is added to your system path by default.
 Now you want to install a package that requires Python 3.11.
-You're screwed because Python 3.10 being on you PATH means it will always be used unless
+Because Python 3.10 is on your PATH means it will always be used unless explicitly told not to (e.g. by activating a conda/venv virtual environment).
-explicitly told not to (e.g. by activating a conda/venv virtual environment).
-The behavior that you will experience will vary drastically depending on if
+The behavior that you will experience will vary drastically depending on if you use `conda`, `venv`, or `uv`.
-you use `conda`, `venv`, or `uv`.
-In most circumstances, you will be using Python 3.10 and you won't know it.
+In many circumstances, you will be using Python 3.10 and you won't know it.

 This happens to experienced developers the same as anyone else.

 You could learn the in's and out's for all of the virtual environments below.

-You will only confuse yourself doing this.
+Don't do this (use [UV](https://docs.astral.sh/uv/getting-started/), the community is finally settling on a standard).

+## Virtual environment options

-There are three camps:
+There are generally three camps:

+1. Tools that handle only Python packages (venv, pyenv)
-1. Tools that also handle system dependencies like ffmpeg, opencv, cuda (mamba, conda)
+2. Tools that handle python packages AND system dependencies like ffmpeg, opencv, cuda (mamba, conda)
-2. Tools that handle only Python packages (venv, pyenv)
-3. Tools that wrap the above packages to make them easier to use (pixi, uv)
+3. Tools built on top of the above to make them easier to use, faster, etc. (UV, pixi, which uses UV under the hood).

-## Your Options

 ::::{grid}
 :::{grid-item-card} System + Python
-- conda
+ conda
-- miniconda
+ miniconda
-- miniforge
+ miniforge
-- anaconda
+ anaconda
-- mamba
+ mamba
-- micromamba
+ micromamba
-- pixi
+ pixi
 :::

 :::{grid-item-card} Python-only
-- pip
+ pip
-- pip-tools
+ pip-tools
-- pipx
+ pipx
-- venv / pyvenv
+ venv / pyvenv
-- virtualenv
+ virtualenv
-- pipenv
+ pipenv
-- poetry
+ poetry
-- twine
+ twine
-- hatch
+ hatch
-- uv
+ uv
-- asdf
+ asdf
 :::
 ::::